 Mistake #4 – Suffering in silence and not reaching out to my colleagues.
 Assuming that I alone had these problems and that everything ran like clockwork in their classrooms.

 Do any of these sound familiar?
-I hope I’m the only one who has thought or felt this way, but I have a feeling that a lot of teachers (especially ones new to the profession) can relate.
+I hope I’m the only one who has thought or felt this way, but I have a feeling that many teachers (especially those new to the profession) can relate.
 I want to share my thoughts on individual behavior plans in the hopes that I can alleviate some stress from your life and let you know that you are not alone in these struggles!

 Looking to get rid of your clip chart?
 Check out this post I did about clip chart alternatives: